eigenfoo/cryptics/docs/datasheet.md

 | Total                                                                          |          518598 |

 ### Does the dataset contain all possible rows or is it a sample (not necessarily random) of rows from a larger set?

+The dataset is a large portion of the scraped blog posts (and may be considered exhaustive or nearly so).

+However, there are many reasons why a clue may be missing from the dataset - in order for a clue to be included, the following must be true:

+1. The crossword must be covered by a blog
+   * The three blogs cover exclusively British newspapers.
+As such, the resulting dataset is heavy in British jargon, such as slang, idioms or names of British towns or royalty.
+2. The blog must publish a blog post
+   * In particular, the blog must include at least the clues and answers of the crossword.
+   * Many blog posts from the sources are not about crosswords at all (e.g. they may be administrative announcements), and those that are may not include the clues (instead simply publishing the puzzle name, clue numbers, answers and annotations).
+3. The blog post must be parseable
+   * As explained in the _Collection Process_ section, the clues and answers are extracted from the raw HTML by a collection of parsing functions.
+If none of the parsing functions successfully return parsed clues, the raw HTML is deemed "unparseable" and is skipped.

 ### What data does each row consist of?